anSchoinas/springsocial/README.md

-Spring Social Showcase Security
+Spring Social Demo
 ===============================
-This sample app demonstrates many of the capabilities of the Spring Social project, including:
+This sample app is based on the spring social showcase (https://github.com/spring-projects/spring-social-samples) and demonstrates many of the capabilities of the Spring Social project, including:
+* Registering in the application
 * Connect to Facebook, Twitter, and LinkedIn
 * Sign in using Facebook, Twitter, and Linked in using SocialAuthenticationFilter for provider-signin
+* View social profile info through the app, such as pictures, posts, etc

 Step 1: Register your application
 ---------------------------------